Insality/druid/docs_md/01-components.md

 Basic Druid text component

 - Text component by default have auto adjust text sizing.
-Text never will be more, than text size, which you can setup in gui scene.
-It can be disabled on component creating
+Text never will be bigger, than text node size, which you can setup in GUI scene.
+It can be disabled on component creating by settings argument `is_no_adjust` to _true_

 ![](../media/text_autosize.png)